Airship: World War II

 Navy blimps of Fleet Airship Wing Five, (ZP-51) operated from bases in Trinidad, British Guiana and Paramaribo, Suriname.
 Fleet Airship Wing Four operated along the coast of Brazil.
 Two squadrons, VP-41 and VP-42 flew from bases at Amapá, Igarapé-Açu, São Luís Fortaleza, Fernando de Noronha, Recife, Maceió, Ipitanga (near Salvador, Bahia), Caravelas, Vitória and the hangar built for the Graf Zeppelin at Santa Cruz, Rio de Janeiro.

 Fleet Airship Wing Three operated squadrons, ZP-32 from Moffett Field, ZP-31 at NAS Santa Ana, and ZP-33 at NAS Tillamook, Oregon.
 Auxiliary fields were at Del Mar, Lompoc, Watsonville and Eureka, California, North Bend and Astoria, Oregon, as well as Shelton and Quillayute in Washington.

 From 2 January 1942 until the end of war airship operations in the Atlantic, the blimps of the Atlantic fleet made 37,554 flights and flew 378,237 hours.
 Of the over 70,000 ships in convoys protected by blimps, only one was sunk by a submarine while under blimp escort.

 The Soviet Union flew a single airship during the war.
-The USSR-V1 (also known as the SSSR-V1 or the CCCP-B1), originally built in 1932. and rebuilt in 1942 as the USSR-V12.
+The USSR-V1 (also known as the SSSR-V1 or the CCCP-B1) was originally built in 1932. and rebuilt in 1942 as the USSR-V12.
 The V12 entered service in 1942 for hydrogen delivery, paratrooper training, and equipment transport.
 It made 1432 flights with 300 metric tons of cargo until 1945.
-In 1947, the V12 crashed into shed doors and caught fire.
-It was re-built and re-commissioned, as the USSR-V12bis Patriot, in the same year.
+In 1947, the V12 crashed into the shed doors, catching fire.
+It was rebuilt and re-commissioned, as the USSR-V12bis Patriot, in the same year.

 On 1 February 1945, the Soviets commissioned a second airship, Pobyeda (Victory).
 The Pobyeda was used for mine-sweeping and wreckage clearing in the Black Sea, crashing on 29 January 1947.